MenloSystems/mingw-ldd/README.md

 ### mingw-ldd

-Tool to list dependencies of a dll using python and winedump.
+Tool to list dependencies of a dll using python and the pefile module.

 Kudos to yan12125 for the original script: https://gist.github.com/yan12125/63c7241596e628553d21